jahirfiquitiva/Frames/README.md

 - Lots of customizations.
 - Works with Android 4.1 and newer.

 ---

+# Help translating

+:page_facing_up: Help making Frames available in more languages.
+[Click here to go to the translation site](http://bit.ly/TranslateFrames)

+---

+# Changelog

+:radio_button: You can find it in the [Releases page](https://github.com/jahirfiquitiva/Frames/releases)

+---

 # Including in your project
 Frames is available via JitPack, so getting it as simple as adding it as a dependency, like this: